ZaanRiyaz/ZaanRiyaz.github.io/_pages/research.md

 + BSc Final Year Project (2019) - Gravitational Waves From Non-Axisymmetric Neutron Stars

-+ MSc Dissertation (2020) - "A Composite Higgs Doublet From The CCWZ Approach"
++ MSc Dissertation (2020) - A Composite Higgs Doublet From The CCWZ Approach